Click here for information about how to submit your event listing to Community Beat.

 Family Fair And Walk

 Save the date for the Brent A. Rosenberg Family Fair & Walk.
-Entertainment and activities will take place after the walk, including football clinics run by Ravens assistant general manager Eric DeCosta and Ravens scouts, a jump rope competition, playground fun, hula hoops, music, food, face painting, inflatables, giveaways and more.
+Entertainment and activities will take place after the walk, including playground fun, hula hoops, music, food, face painting, inflatables, giveaways and more, all at the Weinberg Y in Waverly from 1-3:30 p.m.
 For more information, visit familytreemd.org.

 Registration is open for the Baltimore Running Festival.
 Choose from five distances through the Inner Harbor and surrounding areas.
 For more information, visit thebaltimoremarathon.com.

 The Trick or Treat 5K and walk at Harford Community College honors the memory of Heather L. Hurd, a history major at Harford Community College from 1999-2003 who was killed in 2008 by a distracted driver who was texting.
-The race was founded to raise funds for Remembrance Book Scholarships for Harford Community College students and to bring awareness to the dangers of distracted driving to children and adults.
-Participants may pre-register by visiting harford.edu/heather or calling 443-412-2428.
+The race was founded to raise funds for Remembrance Book Scholarships for Harford Community College students and to bring awareness to the dangers of distracted driving to children and adults alike.
+Participants may pre-register by visiting harford.edu/heather or calling 443-412-2449.

 Join the Eastern Baltimore County over-40 baseball league, which plays with wood bats on 90-foot diamonds.
 Players of all skill levels are encouraged to visit over40baseball.org or call Mike Lockett at 410-446-0443.

-Registration is now open for the Lutherville-Timonium Rec Council fall slow-pitch softball program at Reisterstown Regional Park, which runs through early November.
-Men's leagues are on Monday and Wednesday evenings.
-For additional registration details, email firstname.lastname@example.org or call 443-847-1072.
+The Baltimore County Lutherville-Timonium Rec Council has opened team registration for the fall slow-pitch softball program at Reisterstown Regional Park, which runs through early November.
+Leagues are Monday and Wednesday evenings.
+For additional registration details, email

 Celtic Soccer Club